Have you ever had a pulled muscle?

 And I know what that’s like…

-Actually, just a few months ago, I had tried to get into my truck without stepping in a puddle that formed under the driver door.
+Actually, few months ago, I had tried to get into my truck without stepping in a puddle that formed under the driver door.
 I went to make a big step to avoid the puddle and immediately felt a tightness in my hamstring.
 It was so bad for the first day or two that I actually would only go up/down stairs with the non-painful leg.

 That’s right – I pulled a muscle from stepping over a puddle.
 Let’s just say my wife was very amused and still reminds me of that time on occasion.